caleblopez96/VideoGameApi/README.md

 ### 2.a ENABLING OPENAPI SUPPORT

-If you ✓ enabled OpenAPI support during project creation, the following code (and comments) is auto-generated in Program.cs:
+If you ✓ enabled OpenAPI support during project creation, the following code (and comments) are auto-generated in Program.cs:

 ```csharp
 // Program.cs